nomis6432/OCR-Manga/README.md

 install the remaining python modules from the AUR either manually or by using an AUR helper like yaourt

-`yaourt -S python-pyocr python-myougiden-git python-rarfile`python-magic-ahupp
+`yaourt -S python-pyocr python-myougiden python-rarfile python-magic-ahupp`

 Arch Linux using pip
 ----------